keshavpj1711/Interpretor-in-Go/Starting_Steps_Basics/hello_world/README.md

 - Go enforces strong and static typing, meaning variables can only have a single type.
 A **string** variable like` "hello world"` can't be changed to an **int**, such as the number 3.
 - Contrast this with most interpreted languages, where the variable types are dynamic.
 Dynamic typing can lead to subtle bugs that are hard to detect.
 - Two strings can be concatenated with the + operator.
 Because Go is strongly typed, it won't allow you to concatenate a string variable with a numeric variable.

+## How GO handles memory?

+Go programs are fairly lightweight
+- Each program includes a small amount of "extra" code that's included in the executable binary.
+This extra code is called the Go Runtime.
+- One of the purposes of the Go runtime is to cleanup unused memory at runtime.